djangraw/PsychoPyParadigms/README.md

 # PsychoPyParadigms

 Experimental paradigms run with PsychoPy that I’ve accumulated over the past year, including EyeLink and SMI eye tracker interfaces.
+EyeLink requires the Pylink toolbox, and SMI requires the serial toolbox.
+The GazeVis toolbox (https://github.com/djangraw/GazeVisToolbox) has MATLAB functions to import and analyze the resulting log files from PsychoPy and both eye tracker systems.

-SampleExperiment represents my current estimate of best practices in logging and timing.
+*SampleExperiment* represents my current estimate of best practices in logging and timing.

-GeneralTools and EyeTrackerTools should be added to PsychoPy's path in Preferences --> General --> paths.
+The *GeneralTools* and *EyeTrackerTools* folders should be added to PsychoPy's path in Preferences --> General --> paths.

+The tasks in the *Reading* folder use the eye tracker interfaces. _eyelink uses the EyeLink tracker, serial uses the SMI tracker. _practice is behavior only, and _questions includes the questions shown afterwards.
+These require image files of text as input, which can be generated using the [GazeVis toolbox](https://github.com/djangraw/GazeVisToolbox).
+The results of these experiments can be imported and analyzed in MATLAB using this toolbox.

-The BasicExperiments folder contains several earlier paradigms that I played with before settling on the reading paradigm.
+The *BasicExperiments* folder contains several earlier paradigms that I played with before settling on the reading paradigm.
 They are not as polished, but could serve as a starting point for those wishing to implement things like them.
 They are:

 * AudioInterspersedQuestions: play sound file and periodically stop to ask questions.
 * AudtitorySartTask: Implement an audio version of the SART (sustained attention response task) described in Seli 2011 (doi:10.1037/a0025111)